 - Stud tail - Hypersecretion of the glands located at the base of the tail.
 As the name would suggest, this condition is seen most often in entire males.

 How is the cause of hair loss diagnosed?

-Your veterinarian will perform a complete physical examination and pay careful attention to the location, size and shape of the hair loss, if any other symptoms are also present and obtain a medical history from you.
-He will need to establish if the cat has been scratching, itching, how long it has had symptoms, if it has recently had any medication (topical flea/worming products, injection etc).
+Your veterinarian will perform a complete physical examination and pay careful attention to the location, size, and shape of the hair loss if any other symptoms are also present and obtain a medical history from you.
+He will need to establish if the cat has been scratching, itching, how long it has had symptoms if it has recently had any medication (topical flea/worming products, injection etc).

 Some diagnostic tests your veterinarian may wish to perform include;

 Trichogram - This is a microscopic examination of the hair root.
-Broken tips indicate that the hair loss is self induced.
+Broken tips indicate that the hair loss is self-induced.

 - Fungus culture - To look for ringworm.

 - Food elimination trial - Your veterinarian will place your cat on a food trial which usually lasts between 8-12 weeks.
 During this time, you must not give your cat any other foods, vitamins, minerals or chewable medications apart from the prescribed diet.
 If any other foods or vitamins are given during this trial it will invalidate the results.
 If the allergy clears up after the specified time then a food allergy is the likely cause.
 The diet given to your cat during the trial will be a food the cat has never had before such as rabbit, duck or venison.
 The diet may be home made or a special 'prescription' diet.
-After the trial, if the cat's allergies have cleared up it will be placed back onto it's regular food and if after a short period of time the allergies return then it is safe to conclude that the food was the cause of the allergy.
+After the trial, if the cat's allergies have cleared up it will be placed back onto his regular food and if after a short period of time the allergies return then it is safe to conclude that the food was the cause of the allergy.

 - Specific blood tests to check for hyperthyroidism.

-- Specific blood tests to check for Cushings syndrome.
+- Specific blood tests to check for Cushing's syndrome.